Six Tips to Save for a Down Payment

 • Develop a budget and timeline.
 Start by determining how much you’ll need for a down payment.
 Create a budget and calculate how much you can realistically save each month – that will help you gauge when you’ll be ready to transition from renter to homeowner.

 • Establish a separate savings account.
 Set up a separate savings account exclusively for your down payment and make your monthly contributions automatic.
 By keeping this money separate, you’ll be less likely to tap into it when you’re tight on cash.
-Consider opening the best high-yield savings account First Bank offers.
+Consider opening the best consumer high-yield savings account First Bank offers.

 • Shop around to reduce major monthly expenses.
 It’s a good idea to check rates for your car insurance, renter’s insurance, health insurance, cable, internet service, or cell phone plan.
 There may be deals or promotions available that allow you to save hundreds of dollars by adjusting your contracts.